Nurassyl-lab/Traffic-Attention/README.md

 Do you want to know how our code works?
 Below, you can find an overview of how it works.

+### Small Experiment on the Grid with 2 moving objects

-### Grid Dataset Generation
+##### Grid Dataset Generation
 - Using tools in `grid_maker.py` we can generate a NxN grid, $\text{N}\in \mathbb{Z}$.
 Grid is empty, filled with 0's.
 Then we randomly generate initial positions for 2 objects.
 Given the grid, and object positions, we now can generate their actions.
-It is possible to generate a colliding actions, and non-colliding.
+It is possible to generate colliding actions, and non-colliding.
 - `data_driver.py` just wraps it up nicely and creates a `.csv` dataset.

 ### Data Pre-Processing